-The next day we set out in the white wilderness.
-We are heading eastwards were our intention is to experience & document the yearly Polar Bear migration at the east coast of Spitsbergen.
-We are two persons on this trip, and do not have any guide as we want to be total free of were to go and to have a feeling of that this is “our trip”.
+The next day we set out in the white wilderness, we are two persons (no guide).
+We are heading eastwards where our intention is to experience & document the yearly Polar Bear migration at the east coast of Spitsbergen.
 Our snow machines are of the long-belted models as we have heavy loads to drag on the sledges.
-Total 16 jerry cans (each 20 ltr) of petrol and 1 jerry can of kerosene for cooking, including food and other equipment make the sledges really heavy.
-Too heavy they should be, because one of them broke down only 20km away after we started.
+Total 16 jerrycans (each 20 ltr) of petrol and 1 jerrycan of kerosene for cooking, including food and other equipment make the sledges really heavy.
+Too heavy should it prove, because one of them broke down only 20km away after we started.
 We had to return to Longyearbyen and replace them with special built steel sledges instead of the standard aluminum ones.
-We have to minimize the chances of technical breakdowns when we are far away from the civilisation.
+We have to minimize the chances of technical breakdowns when we are far away from the civilization.

-After app.
-100km of driving we are forced to stop due to fog and bad weather.
-We tried, but had to return a bit because we need at least some visibility and contrast in the snow covered landscape to drive through the passes and cross the glacier that streches over the valley in the mountainous area.
+After approximately 100km of driving we are forced to stop due to fog and bad weather.
+We tried to travel further, but had to return a bit because we need at least some visibility and contrast in the snow covered landscape to drive through the passes and cross the glacier that stretches over the valley in the mountainous area.
 We set up our tent and hope the weather will improve tomorrow.

 Next day the weather improved, we broke the camp and moved further east.

 We were lucky, because the weather got much better the next day, and we could cross the mountains.
-On the afternoon the next day we stopped our snowmachines and looked ahead of us.
+On the afternoon the next day we stopped our snow machines on a hill side and looked ahead of us.
 There we could see the wide Agardh plain end in the frozen fjord at the east coast.

 We arrived the east coast of Spitsbergen on a cold and beautiful day.